 Stina Quagebeur's Nora - a new ballet

-ENB will partner with our own dancer and emerging choreographer Stina Quagebeur to create her debut for the professional stage.
+ENB will partner with our own dancer and emerging choreographer Stina Quagebeur to create her debut for the main stage.
 Nora embodies our commitment to revitalising ballet, enriching it with fresh voices and opening up creative paths, ensuring it remains relevant for future generations.

 January 2019 - April 2019